All Episodes

 The energy it uses also happens to be a big contributor to climate change.

-Now, a couple of pull quotes, but hang on, because I'm gonna just nuke this.
+Now, a couple of pull quotes, but hang on because I'm going to just nuke this.

-I'm just gonna blow this sky high in two with two different examples, two different points.
+I'm just going to blow this sky high with two different examples, two different points.

 Until a half century ago, air conditioning was not a necessity.